Ball rolling on EU human rights sanctions

 Hungary had earlier questioned whether the new sanctions were needed in Europe and had voiced "procedural grumblings", an EU source said.

-There were also concerns that Italy's Russia-friendly government might get in the way if the measures were thought to pose a threat to Russian elites.
+There were also concerns that Italy's Russia-friendly government might block them if the measures were thought to pose a threat to Russian elites.

 The EU makes foreign policy decisions by consensus.